MoeraOrg/moeraorg.github.io/overview/permissions.md

 the publication is located controls everything — who can view it, edit or delete.
-But you can ask the node to obey some of your personal restrictions (for example, to stop somebody from commenting under your post), and the node can make you a favor.
-Specifically, the node may do a request to your home node to check whether, for example, you allow the given user to comment under your post.
+But you can ask the node to obey some of your personal restrictions (for example, to stop somebody from commenting under your post), and the node can do you a favor.
+Specifically, the node may send a request to your home node to check whether, for example, you allow the given user to comment under your post.

 [1]: /overview/authentication.html
 [2]: https://en.wikipedia.org/wiki/Replay_attack